Feb 21, 2017

-Tim Furche, Lecturer at the Oxford University Department of Computer Science and Co-Founder and Chief Technology Officer (CTO) of Wrapidity, added: “Meltwater already monitors and analyses millions of articles per day across several languages.
+Tim Furche, Lecturer at the Oxford University Department of Computer Science and Co-Founder and Chief Technology Officer (CTO) of Wrapidity, added: “Meltwater already monitors and analyzes millions of articles per day across several languages.
 Combining Meltwater’s industry leadership and global footprint with Wrapidity’s advances in AI technology, we will be able to surface more accurate, timely and insightful content for Meltwater’s customers.
 Jorn and his team were visionaries in developing the software, services and business models to make such external web data usable for internal decision-making.
 We truly believe that companies of the future will hinge on Outside Insight, and we’re extremely excited to pursue this together.”

 Wrapidity joins a growing number of recent acquisitions for the media intelligence pioneer as it continues to ramp up its technological offerings globally, with a focus on data science.